-Component onent ----------- -------

-sp ctrl(sysA) > stop export queue QA

-In this example, Export of data through named export queue QA is stopped on sysA, but Export continues for data assigned to all other named queues.

-at sourcetime hh:mm:ss

-This option stops the Post process when it receives the first message stamped with the designated time.
-Subsequent messages accumulate in the post queue until Post is restarted.

-- at sourcetime is a required part of the syntax. - hh:mm:ss is the time stamp at which Post stops, which must be specified using a 24-hour clock.
+Component Description queue is a required part of the syntax. queuename is the user-defined name of the queue, as shown in the configuration file.
+Example: sp_ctrl (sysA) > stop export queue QA In this example, Export of data through named export queue QA is stopped on sysA, but Export continues for data assigned to all other named queues. at sourcetime hh:mm:ss This option stops the Post process when it receives the first message stamped with the designated time.
+Subsequent messages accumulate in the post queue until Post is restarted. at sourcetime is a required part of the syntax. hh:mm:ss is the time stamp at which Post stops, which must be specified using a 24-hour clock.
 Pad single-digit components with a zero (0).
 Allow no spaces.

-sp ctrl(sysC) > stop post at sourcetime 24:00:00

-In this example, Post stops on sysC when it receives the first message with the timestamp of midnight.

-at sourcetime mm/dd/yyyy hh:mm:ss

-This option stops the Post process when it receives the first message stamped with the designated time and date.
-It has the same purpose and functionality as stop post at sourcetime hh:mm:ss, with an added date option.

-- at sourcetime is a required part of the syntax. - mm/dd/yyyy is the date on which you want Post to stop at the designated time.
+Example: sp_ctrl (sysC) > stop post at sourcetime 24:00:00 In this example, Post stops on sysC when it receives the first message with the timestamp of midnight. at sourcetime mm/dd/yyyy hh:mm:ss This option stops the Post process when it receives the first message stamped with the designated time and date.
+It has the same purpose and functionality as stop post at sourcetime hh:mm:ss , with an added date option. at sourcetime is a required part of the syntax. mm/dd/yyyy is the date on which you want Post to stop at the designated time.
 The date component must precede the time component in the syntax.
 The year must include all four digits.
 Pad single-digit components with a zero (0).
 Allow no spaces.
-Separate this component from the time component with a space. - hh:mm:ss is the time stamp at which Post stops, which must be specified using a 24-hour clock.
+Separate this component from the time component with a space. hh:mm:ss is the time stamp at which Post stops, which must be specified using a 24-hour clock.
 Pad single-digit components with a zero (0).

-sp ctrl(sysC) > stop post at sourcetime 01/31/2002 24:00:00

-In this example, Post stops on sysC when it receives the first message stamped midnight, January 31, 2002.
+Example: sp_ctrl (sysc) > stop post at sourcetime 01/31/2002 24:00:00 In this example, Post stops on sysC when it receives the first message stamped midnight, January 31, 2002.

-These options enable you to issue the command on a remote machine and to script commands that include a login name, password, port number, or combination of those items.

 Option Description on host Execute the command on a remote system (one other than the one where the current sp_ctrl session is running).
 You are prompted for login credentials for the remote system.
 If used, must be the last component of the command syntax.
 Example: sp_ctrl (sysB) > status on SysA on host:portnumber Execute the command on a remote system when a remote login and port number must be provided.
 If used, must be the last component of the command syntax.
-Example: sp_ctrl (sysB) >status on SysA:8304 on login/password@host Execute the command on a remote system when a remote login, password, and host name must be provided.
+Example: sp_ctrl (sysB) > status on SysA:8304 on login/password@host Execute the command on a remote system when a remote login, password, and host name must be provided.
 If used, must be the last component of the command syntax.
-Example:sp_ctrl(sysB)>status on john/spot5489@SysA on login/password@host:portnumber Execute the command on a remote system when a remote login, password, host name, and port number must be provided.
+Example:sp_ctrl (sysB) >status on john/spot5489@SysA on login/password@host:portnumber Execute the command on a remote system when a remote login, password, host name, and port number must be provided.
 If used, must be the last component of the command syntax.
-Example: sp_ctrl (sysB) >status on john/spot5489@SysA:8304
+Example: sp_ctrl (sysB) > status on john/spot5489@SysA:8304